Sight vs. Vision:

 Limitations of Regular Eye Tests

-- Compare the above in-depth understanding you have gained with just being told your child is short-sighted and needs glasses in a 15 minute eye test.
+- Compare the above in-depth understanding you have gained with just being told your child is short-sighted and needs glasses in a 15-minute eye test.
 While we now have effective myopia control options, some optometrists still choose to prescribe single-vision glasses, which allow the eyesight to worsen over time and offer no control.
 This may be due to financial incentives, as prescription changes mean ongoing updates to the glasses.

 - Many patients are unaware of better options for myopia control because their optometrist doesn’t discuss these alternatives.

 - In my clinic, I’ve consulted with many patients whose myopia progressed because neither they nor their parents were informed of better options.
-Awareness requires detailed discussion of the condition, treatment options, and their effects.
-This ensures informed decision making for you as a patient, whether to act or not.
+Awareness requires a detailed discussion of the condition, treatment options, and their effects.
+This ensures informed decision-making for you as a patient, whether to act or not.
 However, achieving this understanding takes time—often close to an hour—not the 10-20 minutes of a mainstream eye test.

 Benefits of Behavioral Optometry